 This shows our gender distribution across four pay quartiles.
-The pay quartiles are created by dividing our employees into four equally sized groups in order of their hourly pay rate, ordered from quartile 1 through to quartile 4 (quartile 4 representing the top 25% of hourly pay rates for example).
+The pay quartiles are created by dividing our employees into four equally sized groups in order of their hourly pay rate, (upper quartile representing the top 25% of hourly pay rates, for example).

-Hourly pay calculations include base pay, allowances and any profit sharing, productivity, performance or other bonus pay and commission payments received in the reporting period (April 2023).
+Hourly pay calculations include base pay, allowances and any profit sharing, productivity, performance or other bonus pay and commission payments received in the reporting period (April 2024).

-Our gender distribution when compared to April 2022, shows an increase in the proportion of women in quartile 2.
+Our gender distribution when compared to April 2023 shows an increase in the proportion of women in the upper middle quartile.